fuopen/UKB_anc/README.md

 <a id="item-gwas-ldsc"></a>
 ### LD score regression

 When we got the GWAS summary statistics, we applied the [ld score regression](https://github.com/bulik/ldsc) "LDSC" to compare the performance of correcting the gwas by ACs/PCs.
 We used the R script "run_ldsc.R" to wrap the LDSC software.
+We used this script to generate the input data for Extended Data Figure 4.

 To use this script, user need to provide the following inputs files:

 - PATH to the gwas summary statistics files as output from "bgenie".
 To save the storage space, each sumstat file only contain 4 "columns": beta, se, tstat and log10p
 - PATH to the temporary directory: store the intermediate files from "munge" function in "ldsc" package